vbabashov/house-prices/README.md

 ![heatmap](https://user-images.githubusercontent.com/26305084/111834061-71900500-88c9-11eb-88ed-b6dd1bdcd737.jpeg)

-- Set baseline outcomes: As a baseline, shown in a [Jupyter notebook](https://github.com/vbabashov/house-prices/blob/main/baseline.ipynb), I built Ordinary Least Squares (OLS), and obtained the Mean Absolute Error (MAE) of with the test dataset.
+- Set baseline outcomes: As a baseline, shown in a [notebook](https://github.com/vbabashov/house-prices/blob/main/baseline.ipynb), I built Ordinary Least Squares (OLS), and obtained the Mean Absolute Error (MAE) of with the test dataset.
 MAE  for the Baseline Model: 24139.18

 - Hypothesize solutions: It is my contention that we can obtain better predictive performance compared to baseline using the tree-based models along with feature engineering as following: Random Forest, Xgboost and LightGBM.